 - system_wide: Whether or not to use the system-wide environment for verifier instead of a virtual environment.
-Defaults to False. - source: Path or URL to the repo to clone verifier from.
-Defaults to https://git.openstack.org/openstack/tempest - version: Branch, tag or commit ID to checkout before verifier installation.
-Defaults to 'master'.
+Defaults to False. - version: Branch, tag or commit ID to checkout before verifier installation.
+Defaults to master - source: Path or URL to the repo to clone verifier from.
+Default to https://git.openstack.org/openstack/tempest